-The Office of Human Resources is responsible for recruitment communications.
+The Office of Human Resources is responsible for employee recruitment communications.
 The process is standardized and centralized.
 The HR website features a career opportunities webpage where job candidates may search for current openings.
 The language on this website explicitly states FIT's commitment to attracting and retaining people of diverse racial and cultural backgrounds and provides a direct link to the affirmative action officer/Title IX coordinator should they have questions or concerns.
 There is also clear language describing how FIT handles and protects personal data (Career Opportunities Webpage).

-More recently, FIT's Campus Restart 2021 COVID-19 website provides extensive, current, and transparent information to the college community on the state of the pandemic, in-person testing and safety protocols.
-The site includes general information and resources on learning and teaching during the pandemic, health and safety guidelines, the status of student services, and specific information related to campus facilities and their cleaning protocols (Covid Restart Webpages).
+More recently, FIT's Campus Return website, for the reopening after remote operations due to Covid, provides extensive, current, and transparent information to the college community on the state of the pandemic, in-person testing and safety protocols.
+The site included general information and resources on learning and teaching during the pandemic, health and safety guidelines, the status of student services, and specific information related to campus facilities and their cleaning protocols.